 - Bachelor’s degree from a regionally accredited college or university.

 - Student must have completed undergraduate program of study in Communication Sciences & Disorders, Speech & Hearing Sciences, Speech-Language Pathology, or have taken the required prerequisite coursework in speech-language and hearing sciences.
 Consult the Graduate Certificate in Communication Sciences & Disorders Program of Study for the list of prerequisites.

 - Completion of 25 clinical hours of observation of assessment/treatment for speech-language clients with clear and appropriate documentation (included in SPA 5051 or equivalent course).

 - Students without a degree in Communication Sciences & Disorders or related field must have completed at least nine (9) credits of prerequisite courses and have a plan to complete all prerequisite courses by the summer of Admissions year for their application to be eligible for review for admission into the MS-SLP graduate program at FIU.

 - Students must complete the following general education courses as part of their bachelor’s degree or prior to beginning graduate study in the master’s program at FIU:

 - Biological Science course (e.g., biology, evolution, human anatomy, zoology, genetics, plant or marine biology) (3 credits)

-- Physical Science course (e.g., physics, chemistry, earth science, environmental science) (3 credits)
+- Physical Science course (e.g., physics or chemistry) (3 credits)